• Home

 Discipline 3 (D3): Interim containment actions

-Define the immediate actions required to prevent the situation from getting worse.
-Containment actions are usually short-term and may be costly.
-Sometimes, no containment is necessary.
-Examples include:
+Define immediate actions to prevent the situation from worsening.
+Containment is short-term and may be costly.
+Sometimes none is necessary.
+Examples:

 • Notifications and communications